Time Is Your Side

 Relying on a single source to coordinate and manage the entire project is another key to developing and maintaining a defined timeline for your project is to.
 Relying on multiple vendors can be penny wise and dollar foolish.
 Working with multiple suppliers for appliances, cabinets, countertops, lighting, etc. takes more time, is almost impossible to coordinate and will almost always cost more than working with a single source that can put all the pieces of the puzzle together and develop and maintain an agreed-to schedule.

-Schedules are often severely challenged when homeowners in Colorado change their mind midstream.
+Schedules are often severely challenged when homeowners in Denver, Colorado & Dallas, Texas change their mind midstream.
 When you change your mind, you delay the project’s completion and increase your cost.
 Recent industry surveys found changing scope during a renovation is the reason why 33 percent of kitchen renovation projects go over budget and off schedule.

 The unexpected can also challenge a construction schedule.
 Uncovering electrical, plumbing, ventilation or structural systems that need to be upgraded or that are not code compliant can add extra days or even weeks to a project.
 A best practice is to account for the unexpected in the original timeline.
 If nothing unexpected occurs, your project will be delivered faster than you expected, but that typically is rare, because it is impossible to see behind walls, inside of ceilings or underneath floors.

-We recommend that homeowners in Colorado request that their contactor/installer/showroom provide a schedule that offers details weekly of different stages of the project and when they will be completed.
+We recommend that homeowners in Denver, Colorado & Dallas, Texas request that their contactor/installer/showroom provide a schedule that offers details weekly of different stages of the project and when they will be completed.
 The schedule should also outline what is expected of the homeowner at each phase of the project.
-When homeowners in Colorado know that in week eight, they need to finalize product selection, there are no surprises.
+When homeowners in Denver, Colorado & Dallas, Texas know that in week eight, they need to finalize product selection, there are no surprises.
 A detailed schedule makes it easier to create and manage realistic expectations and reduce timelines.